 We all know this person.
 We’ve all worked with him/her.

 Flip side: go on vacations.
 Rest.
 Recharge.
 Connect with friends and family.
 Come back with new ideas and “creative solutions.”
-If you go away for seven days, you’ll come back way closer to “critical thinking” than someone who’s sat in a cubicle chasing conference calls for those seven days.
-It’s very hard to argue against me there.
+If you go away for seven days, you’ll come back way closer to “critical thinking” than someone who has sat in a cubicle chasing conference calls for those seven days.

-Not writ large.
 Short of new definitions of what “success” looks like for a worker, we can’t change the notion of many a work martyr among us.
-Automation will obviously have an effect here, though — if 47-54% of jobs end up automated, well, what happens to those who get phased off?
+Automation will obviously have an effect here, though — if 47-54% of jobs end up automated, well, what happens to those who get phased out?
 You can’t be a work martyr without a job.